 Cardano is a proof-of-stake network, meaning there is no mining when producing more ADA.
 When you own ADA, you verify payouts and generate new blocks.
 Anyone that holds the coin can become a participant in this process.
-The POS system is considered beneficial because it eliminates brute coin hashing and forced coin hashing, also referred to as mining.
+The POS system is considered beneficial because it eliminates competition between miners to solve complex equations, also referred to as mining.
 It ensures a smoother and more stable process of blockchain development.

 To “mine” ADA would be impossible.
 However, you can stake the coin by keeping it in your wallet online, and in turn, you receive a percentage of your already owned ADA coins as payment.
 The network confirms transactions via already existing ADA coins rather than using hardware.
 This makes a much more smooth and more efficient network.

 You do not have to worry about mining methods; there’s nothing else to do but click a few buttons to turn on staking.
 You can also join staking pools directly, but most wallets offer the ability to do it without much thought.
 In fact, ADA is by far one of the simplest coins to stake.

 ADA tokens are used to pay for services on the underlying blockchain network, which in the future will allow people to carry out complex transactions without the costs imposed by traditional networks such as banks or brokers.
 Most buyers of ADA tokens currently speculate on growth and demand rising, treating the tokens as an investment, not necessarily for use.

 Cardano is developed by the co-founder of Ethereum, Charles Hoskinson.
 A well-known leader in the crypto industry, he has attracted quite a bit of attention for his project.
 It distinguishes itself from other blockchains because it is peer-reviewed by top-level research providers.

 How many tokens do the top investors own?